 ||Three other paintings of 1973 are devoted to cherry blossoms, and they are indeed outrageously pink.
 Blossoms take over the canvas in the form of hundreds of small strokes of pink which capture the glow of color and movement of shape in ways that replication cannot.
 These are total experiences in which no distractions from pure color relations are allowed, yet drawn from nature rather than intellectual constructs.
 In Cherry Blossom Symphony, the pinks are mixed with reds and whites at times and arrayed against a background of blues and blacks.
 It appears like a musical notation or a weaving in which every gesture and every interval is both unique and essential to the structure of the whole.|

-color, shape.
-The later paintings are not ephemeral, whether loosely played
+of change--in light, color, shape.
+The later paintings are not ephemeral, whether

-out, like Hydrangeas Spring Song, or tightly constructed, like Scarlet
+loosely played out, like Hydrangeas Spring Song, or tightly constructed, like

-than the earlier work.
-Thomas found her way into and through the maze,
+earlier work.
+Thomas found her way into and through the maze, across the great,

 Donald Goddard © 2001